 Maximum Inflation Pressure

 This number indicates the maximum pressure the tire can hold while operating.
-Keep in mind, this number DOES NOT represent the recommended inflation pressure for the vehicle – you will need to see the manufacturer’s specifications in your owner’s manual for this.
+Remember, this number DOES NOT represent the recommended inflation pressure for the vehicle – you will need to see the manufacturer’s specifications in your owner’s manual.

 Maximum Load Pressure

-The maximum load pressure refers to the load carrying capacity when the tire is inflated to the maximum pressure.
-To be clear, this is not the recommended load carrying capacity for your vehicle.
+The maximum load pressure refers to the load-carrying capacity when the tire is inflated to the maximum pressure.
+To be clear, this is not your vehicle’s recommended load-carrying capacity.

-This number is roughly the speed that the tire can safely handle over time.
-When you are buying tires, speed rating needs to correspond with the typical speed you drive at per the given terrain.
-A is the lowest speed rating and Y is the highest.
-Here is a speed rating chart to give you a better idea:
+This is roughly the speed the tire can safely handle over time.
+When buying tires, the speed rating must correspond with the typical rate you drive per terrain.
+A is the lowest speed rating, and Y is the highest.
+Here is a speed rating chart to provide you with a better idea:

-The load index number is based on the tire’s ability to withstand a specific load level without compromising performance.
-The higher the load index number, the more weight it can carry at the proper inflation.
-For safety reasons, it is not recommended to purchase a tire with a lower load range than your vehicle manufacturer recommends.
+The load index number is based on the tire’s ability to withstand a specific load level without compromising performance—the higher the load index number, the more weight it can carry at the proper inflation.
+For safety reasons, purchasing a tire with a lower load range than your vehicle manufacturer recommends is not recommended.

-Finally, by now you have a good idea of what your unique terrain requirements are and what exactly you need your vehicle to do.
+Finally, you have a good idea of your unique terrain requirements and what your vehicle needs to do.
 Let’s discuss some of the common types of tires based on terrain.

 Snow & Winter